- Speaker #0

 - Speaker #4

 Lost is a hard place to be, but not a bad one.
-The best discoveries happen when you're not alone. when we feel most unsure.
+The best discoveries happen when we feel most unsure.

 - Speaker #1